adammcdonagh/open-task-framework/README.md

 Variables can be used using the Jinja2 template syntax within task definitions.
 They can also be nested.

 Individual tasks can have their own local variables too

+### Lazy Loading Variables

+By default, all variables are loaded whenever the variables file is loaded.
+This can be slow if you have a large number of variables, or there are variables that some tasks use that others don't.
+To avoid this, you can set the `OTF_LAZY_LOAD_VARIABLES` environment variable to `1`.
+This will only load variables that are used by the task definition at runtime.

 ## Runtime Overrides